-- 43. Synodality is primarily a spiritual disposition.
-It permeates the daily life of the baptised as well as every aspect of the Church's mission.
+43. Synodality is primarily a spiritual disposition.
+It permeates the daily life of the Baptised as well as every aspect of the Church's mission.
 A synodal spirituality flows from the action of the Holy Spirit and requires listening to the Word of God, contemplation, silence and conversion of heart.
-As the Pope stated in his opening address of the Second Session, "the Holy Spirit is a sure guide and our first task is to learn how to discern his voice, since he speaks through everyone and in all things."
+As Pope Francis stated in his opening address of the Second Session, "the Holy Spirit is a sure guide and [...] our first task is to learn how to discern his voice, since he speaks through everyone and in all things" (Address to the First General Congregation of the Second Session of the XVI General Ordinary Assembly of the Synod of Bishops, 2 October 2024).
 A spirituality of synodality also requires asceticism, humility, patience and a willingness to forgive and be forgiven.
-It welcomes with gratitude and humility the variety of gifts and tasks distributed by the Holy Spirit for the service of the one Lord (cf 1 Cor 12: 4-5).
-It does so without ambition, envy or desire for domination or control, cultivating the same attitude as Christ who "emptied himself, taking the form of a slave" (Phil.
-2:7).
+It welcomes with gratitude and humility the variety of gifts and tasks distributed by the Holy Spirit for the service of the one Lord (cf. 1 Cor 12:4-5).
+It does so without ambition, envy or desire for domination or control, cultivating the same attitude as Christ who "emptied himself, taking the form of a slave" (Phil 2:7).
 We recognise the fruits of a spirituality of synodality when the daily life of the Church is marked by unity and harmony in pluriformity.
-No one can progress along the path of authentic spirituality alone; we need accompaniment and support, including formation and spiritual direction, both as individuals and as a community. - 44.
-The renewal of the Christian community is possible only by recognising the primacy of grace.
-If spiritual depth at both personal and communitarian levels is lacking, synodality is reduced to organisational expediency.
+No one can progress along the path of authentic spirituality alone; we need support, including formation and spiritual accompaniment, both as individuals and as a community.

+44. The renewal of the Christian community is possible only by recognising the primacy of grace.
+If spiritual depth at both personal and communal levels is lacking, synodality is reduced to organisational expediency.
 We are called not only to translate the fruits of a personal spiritual experience into community processes.
-We are also called, more profoundly, to experience how practising the new commandment of reciprocal love is the place and form of "encounter with God.
-In this sense, while drawing on the rich spiritual heritage of the Tradition, the synodal perspective contributes to renewing its forms: of a prayer open to participation, a discernment lived together, and a missionary energy that arises from sharing and that radiates as service. - 45.
-Conversation in the Spirit is a tool that, even with its limitations, enables listening in order to discern "what the Spirit is saying to the Churches" (Rev. 2:7).
+We are also called to experience how practising the new commandment of reciprocal love is the place and form of encounter with God.
+In this sense, while drawing on the rich spiritual heritage of the Tradition, the synodal perspective contributes to renewing its forms: a prayer open to participation, a discernment lived together, and a missionary energy that arises from sharing and that radiates as service.

+45. Conversation in the Spirit is a tool that, even with its limitations, enables listening in order to discern "what the Spirit is saying to the Churches" (Rev 2:7).
 Its practice has elicited joy, awe and gratitude and has been experienced as a path of renewal that transforms individuals, groups, and the Church.
 The word "conversation" expresses more than mere dialogue: it interweaves thought and feeling, creating a shared vital space.
 That is why we can say that conversion is at play in conversation.
 This is an anthropological reality found in different peoples and cultures, who gather together in solidarity to deal with and decide matters vital to the community.
 Grace brings this human experience to fruition.
 Conversing "in the Spirit" means living the experience of sharing in the light of faith and seeking God's will in an evangelical atmosphere within which the Holy Spirit's unmistakable voice can be heard.